Jonathan-CO/OmniStack-06-RocketBox/README.md

 - ♻️ **Socket IO** — A library for realtime web applications

-This application was not completed, because there are some incompatibilities between the used libraries and the version of react-native (0.62.2).
-Some of these are:

-- Axios: It was not possible to post images, data is not sent, generating the Network Server error.
-This error, according to research on the internet, as in github issues, informs that the current version is really with this problem.
-Thus, as soon as a solution is found, the project will continue.
-It is noteworthy that it was also not possible to carry out the post with fetch, indicating possible other flaws and / or incompatibilities in the axes and / or in the multer, or even in the code itself developed.
+### Services

+In this application you can upload files from the browser and the mobile app.
+In addition, you can still open these files on both devices.

+## Notes

+Week 7 was developed with previous versions of many tools used.
+Thus, this project presents differences in relation to the original project, as to the development mode, maintaining the essence of the original project's functionalities.

+### Main Differences

+Change from using class to using Hooks <br />

+Change of route structure in the Mobile App, using React Navigation 5<br />

+Image upload made with RNFetchBlob<br />

-- Date-fns: The distanceInWords function is no longer part of the lib.
-Despite this, another function was used to achieve the objective.
+The distanceInWords function is no longer part of the lib.
+Despite this, the function "FormatDistance" was used to achieve the objective.

-- React-Native-fs: The function is not compatible with version 0.62.2 of react native.

-- React-Native-FileViewer: The function is not compatible with version 0.62.2 of react native.

-However, the backend and web frontend have been completely development.

-Any contributions are welcome to increase the quality of the project and to solve the problems faced.